 - Increased ability to relax

-- Positive changes in emotional states, increased sense of well-being
+- Positive changes in emotional states

 - Increased body awareness

 - Changes in thinking that increased the ability to cope

 Reference: Hsu C, Bluespruce J, Sherman K, Cherkin D. (2010) Center for Community Health and Evaluation, Group Health Research Institute, Seattle, WA, USA.
 Unanticipated benefits of CAM therapies for back pain: an exploration of patient experiences.
 Journal of Alternative and Complementary Medicine Vol.16(2):157-63.